Understanding your kitchen renovation budget is key to a successful project, and a main part of that budget is the cost of kitchen demolition.

 |Total Cost:||$320 - $610||$610 - $1,000||$1,000 - $1,390|

-The overall cost of your demolition will depend on the size of the kitchen, the kind of materials being removed, and the extent of the demolition work you want done.
+The overall cost of your demolition will depend on the size of your kitchen, the kind of materials being removed, and the extent of the demolition work you want done.

 For example, if you just want to replace the cabinets and countertop, expect to pay between $150 and $600 to have them removed.

-However, if you plan on doing a total remodel and need to demolish everything, expect to pay between $320 and $1,390 for a complete kitchen demolition.
+If you plan on doing a complete kitchen gut and remodel, expect to pay between $320 and $1,390 for just the demolition.

 Learn more about kitchen remodeling and interior demolition:

 - Kitchen Remodeling 101: Costs, Safety, and How to Get Started